iblis-ms/python_cmake_build_system/README.md

 CMake in generate stage can download 'conan.cmake' file that is used for calling Conan.io with proper arguments.
 However, I put the file on repo just in case changes what break backward compatibility (https://github.com/iblis-ms/python_cmake_build_system/blob/master/build/conan.cmake).

-The script build.py is just an entry point to call functions from buildSystem.py, which is the core of the Python part of the build system.
-The build.py can be adapted to other project needs.
-The module buildSystem.py is responsible for parsing arguments, preparing argument to CMake call.
+The script *build.py* is just an entry point to call functions from *buildSystem.py*, which is the core of the Python part of the build system.
+The *build.py* can be adapted to other project needs.
+The module *buildSystem.py* is responsible for parsing arguments, preparing argument to CMake call.
 The module calls CMake to generate project.
-In this step CMake triggers Conan.io to download and build dependencies based on conaninfo.txt file.
+In this step CMake triggers Conan.io to download and build dependencies based on *conaninfo.txt* file.
 After that buildSystem.py runs CMake to build the project including tests.
 Finally, the module launches tests.
 ![Architecture](https://raw.githubusercontent.com/iblis-ms/python_cmake_build_system/master/doc/img/arch.png)

 # Build system argument